andrew/ultimate-awesome/README.md

 - [fucking-awesome-web-security](https://github.com/Correia-jpv/fucking-awesome-web-security) - 🐶 A curated list of Web Security materials and resources.
 With repository stars⭐ and forks🍴.
 - [awesome-machine-learning-engineering](https://github.com/d18s/awesome-machine-learning-engineering) - A curated list of articles, papers and tools for managing the building and deploying of machine learning models, aka machine learning engineering.
 - [awesome-web-performance](https://github.com/d4rkr00t/awesome-web-performance) - A list of Web Performance Optimization techniques, tools and resources.
-- [awesome-strava](https://github.com/dariusz-wozniak/awesome-strava) - A curated list of awesome Strava tools & resources.
 - [awesome-epitech](https://github.com/davphla/awesome-epitech) - A curated list of awesome Epitech related stuff.
 - [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
 If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [Fine-grained-Entity-Typing-Papers](https://github.com/drogozhang/Fine-grained-Entity-Typing-Papers) - Must-read papers on Fine-grained Entity Typing.
 - [awesome-f5](https://github.com/f5devcentral/awesome-f5) - :sparkles: An awesome list of tools that will help you with your F5 products :sparkles:.
 - [awesome-TgTech-communities](https://github.com/gausoft/awesome-TgTech-communities) - A collection of Togolese Dev and Tech Communities.
 - [awesome-algorand](https://github.com/ghostbits/awesome-algorand) - Awesome list of projects and resources for the Algorand ecosystem.
-- [awesome-ai](https://github.com/hashborgir/awesome-ai) - Curated list of Awesome AI Generator (Free and Trial/Paid).
 - [awesome-react-native](https://github.com/huaize2020/awesome-react-native) - React Native资源大全中文版。An awesome React Native packages and resources.
-- [awesome-hacking](https://github.com/hunterdii/awesome-hacking) - 🔐 Welcome to Hack-Academia, your ultimate resource hub for all things 🖥️ hacking, 🔧 pentesting, and 🛡️ security research.
-Whether you are a 🌱 beginner looking to explore the world of cybersecurity or a 🧑‍💻 seasoned professional seeking cutting-edge techniques and insights, Hack-Academia is here to empower you. ⚡.
 - [awesome-ia](https://github.com/IAARhub/awesome-ia) - Lista curada de recursos en Inteligencia Artificial.
 - [awesome-diy-wx](https://github.com/iotwx/awesome-diy-wx) - A collection of resources for diy, semi-professional, 3d-printed and otherwise amazing weather stations.
 - [react-components-awesome](https://github.com/jaywcjlove/react-components-awesome) - 搜集优秀的 React 组件.